Must Know IATF 16949 Safety Requirement

 2) Determination of Hazards

 Hazards exist within the company as well as outside of it.
 By evaluating risks, a company gets the chance to deal with the issue altogether.
-In cases where the problems persist, the manufacturer may be required to perform mitigation to ensure that it does not present a severe problem.
-Hazards, once they become known, should be categorized on the risk level that they present to workers or consumers.
+If the problems persist, the manufacturer may be required to perform mitigation to ensure that it does not present a severe problem.
+Once they become known, hazards should be categorized on the risk level they present to workers or consumers.

 3) Independent Safety Review

-While developing a safety policy within the company’s walls starts the process of implementing protective measures, external validation is a natural part of the policy’s evolution.
+While developing a safety policy within the company’s walls starts implementing protective measures, external validation is a natural part of the policy’s evolution.
 Many companies overlook this crucial step, and, as a result, their safety policies become outdated and fail to notice critical information.
-The longer a company takes to accept that outside help is necessary, the less aware their safety policy becomes of glaring issues within their systems.
+Outside help is crucial to pinpointing these issues.
+Businesses that take too long to get external validation risk introducing flaws within their internal systems.

 4) Promoting a Culture of Safety